'Just words': Trump speech to Muslim world earns praise, condemnation

 "We have to wait until we see how he is going to deal with the problems of Arab and Islamic countries," said 47-year-old Iraq Ministry of Construction employee Laith Abdulhussein Hadi.
 "I hope he is going to succeed in this task.
 I hope he is going to support important steps that brings stability into Islamic countries."

-Others said they shared that hope and said they have no other option.
+Others said they shared that hope because they have no other option.

 "He mentioned before that he is going to deal in a tough way with terrorists and extremists," said Hassan AbdulKerim Shehalb, a 56-year-old engineer.
 "I hope he is going to succeed in his goal to eliminate terrorism in Iraq and the region.
 We have no other option now; we have to join Trump's coalition."